Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Conclusions and Future Directions

+This study primarily focuses on the practical verification of the architecture's functionality, while future research will shift towards evaluating the system's performance, taking into account performance indicators such as the accuracy of federated learning models and the evaluation of contributions.
+The fair and efficient assessment of participating clients' contributions is particularly critical in BCFL, as it directly influences the model accuracy and the incentive mechanism.
+To advance our proposed approach, it is essential to integrate evolving client evaluation techniques from the federated learning domain, thus qualitatively improving global models.
+Moreover, expanding the range of client selection methods may also be advantageous.
+Fundamentally, the continued integration of cutting-edge techniques in federated learning is vital, requiring that task generators be supported in selecting and formulating BCFL tasks appropriately.

-For future work, we plan to explore options such as using Ethereum client programs to establish and operate a private network that does not incur gas fees.
-Another option is to use commercially available main networks with fast transaction processing speeds and low gas fees for deploying the BCFL architecture.
-Layer 2 Architecture could be a promising solution for this approach.
+In addition, operational verifications and performance evaluations will take place on an actual Ethereum main network or an equivalent test network.
+Possibilities such as utilizing Ethereum client programs to establish and operate a gas-free private network will also be investigated.
+Alternatively, commercially available main networks with rapid transaction processing speeds and low gas fees could serve as suitable platforms for the real deployment of BCFL.
+A Layer-2 Architecture may be a promising solution for this approach.
+Building upon these explorations, our future work will also include a detailed analysis of communication costs within the BCFL system.
+This will particularly focus on the interaction between IPFS and blockchain, aiming to further enhance the architecture's efficiency and applicability.